Q: What Happens if I Miss the FAFSA Deadline?

 If you miss the deadline and cannot secure funding, take time to plan for the next academic year.
 Research and organize information about scholarship opportunities, develop a timeline for completing the FAFSA, and stay informed about deadlines.

-1. You can submit your FAFSA beginning January 1st of each academic year.
-The sooner you send in your application, the better, as some federal financial aid is awarded on a first come, first served basis.
+1. You can no longer submit your FAFSA beginning January 1st.
+Under the new FAFSA Simplification Act, the FAFSA typically opens in **December** for the following academic year.
+The sooner you send in your application, the better, as some federal and state aid is awarded on a first-come, first-served basis.